Epidemic Spreading and Aging in Temporal Networks with Memory: The model

 In order to take into account the tendency of individuals to persist in their social connections, a ``reinforcement'' mechanism has recently been introduced in activity-driven models~\citep{Karsai:2014aa,Ubaldi:2016aa}.
 The nodes are endowed with a memory of their previous contacts and they have a propensity to establish contacts preferably with individuals belonging to their social circle.
 For an active node $v_{i}$, which has already contacted $k_{i}(t)$ different nodes at time $t$, this process is described by assuming that the node connects with a new node with probability

 while it establishes a connection with a previously contacted node with complementary probability $1-p[k_{i}(t)]$.
-The parameter $\beta_{i}$ controls the memory process and the constant $c_{i}$ sets an intrinsic value for the number of connections that node $v_i$ is able to engage in before memory effects become relevant.
 The probability depends on the degree of the integrated network at time $t$, $k_{i}(t)$, i.e, the number of nodes that $v_{i}$ has contacted up to time $t$.
-We will call $A_{ij}(t)$ the adjacency matrix of this integrated network.
-Empirical measures on several datasets~\citep{Ubaldi:2016aa} are compatible with constant values of $\beta_{i}$ and $c_{i}$ so we will consider $c_{i}=1$, and set $\beta_{i}=\beta$, independently of the site $i$.
-With this choice, the function $p(\cdot)$ turns out to be independent of $i$.
-In the following we will consider the case $m=1$, with no loss of generality.
+We will call $A_{ij}(t)$ the adjacency matrix of this integrated network. { The parameter $\beta_{i}>0$ tunes the memory process.
+For $\beta_{i}\approx0$ the probability $p[k_{i}(t)]\approx1$ weakly depends on the growing degree $k_{i}(t)$, while, at large $\beta_{i}$, $p[k_{i}(t)]$ rapidly decays with of $k_{i}(t)$.
+The constant $c_{i}$ sets an intrinsic value for the number of connections that node $v_{i}$ is able to engage in before memory effects become relevant.
+Empirical measures on several datasets~\citep{Ubaldi:2016aa} are compatible with constant values of $\beta_{i}=\beta$ and $c_{i}=c$, so that the function $p(\cdot)$ turns out to be independent of $i$.
+In particular, the exponent $\beta$ ranges from $\beta\approx0.15$ in the citation networks, to $\beta\approx0.5$ in Twitter mentions and to $\beta\approx1.2$ in the mobile phone calls.
+In this paper we study the dependence of the epidemic threshold on the value of the exponent $\beta$, while we set $c=1$ and $m=1$, with no loss of generality.}

 As shown in Ref.~\cite{Ubaldi:2016aa} the asymptotic form of the degree distribution for the integrated network can be derived analytically.
 In particular, in the regime $1\ll k\ll N$ the degree of nodes of activity $a$ is narrowly distributed around the average value